core-wg/oscore/draft-ietf-core-object-security.md

 A CoAP server receiving a message containing the Object-Security option and a outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.

-A CoAP server receiving a message containing the Object-Security option SHALL perform the following steps, using the security context identified by the Context Identifier in the "kid" parameter in the received COSE object:
+A CoAP server receiving a message containing the Object-Security option SHALL perform the following steps, using the Recipient Context identified by the "kid" parameter in the received COSE object:

 1. Verify the Sequence Number in the Partial IV parameter, as described in {{replay-protection-section}}.
 If it cannot be verified that the Sequence Number has not been received before, the server MUST stop processing the request.